Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Maryland's games this season have gone over 55 points seven of 12 times.

-- Virginia Tech and its opponents have combined to score more than 55 points in four of 12 games this season.
+- Maryland has combined with its opponents to score more than 55 points in seven of 12 games this season.

-- The combined points per game average of the two teams, 52.1, is 2.9 points fewer than Wednesday's over/under.

-- This contest's total is 0.3 points fewer than the 55.3 these two squads combine to give up per game in 2021.

 - The Terrapins and their opponents have scored an average of 57.6 points per game in 2021, 2.6 more than Wednesday's total.